Nifty Pharma index hits all-time high; Sun Pharma scales 4-year high

 In April’21, Glenmark Pharmaceuticals (181 per cent YoY), Cipla (73.5 per cent), and Alkem Laboratories (63.7 per cent) delivered robust growth.
 Torrent Pharma, Sun Pharma, Lupin, and Alembic Pharmaceuticals also showed better traction, albeit lower than the industry in April 2021, Motial Oswal Securities said in healthcare sector update.

+The street also reacted positively to the announcements by Cipla, Lupin and Sun Pharma after they announced a tie up with US drug major Eli Lilly.
+The three companies will make and distribute anti-inflammatory drug Baricitinib which has been approved for treatment of Covid.

+The street will also keep an eye out for the March quarter results with Cipla and Dr Reddy’s expected to announce their numbers on Friday, May 14.
+Market leader Sun Pharma will announce their numbers later in the month.

-For the January-March quarter (Q4FY21), ICICI Securities expects Sun Pharma’s earnings before interest, taxes, depreciation, and amortization (EBITDA) margins are likely to improve 635 basis points (bps) YoY to 23 per cent mainly due to marketing, travel expenses and a better product mix.
+ICICI Securities expects Sun Pharma’s earnings before interest, taxes, depreciation, and amortisation (EBITDA) margins to improve 635 basis points (bps) YoY to 23 per cent mainly due to lower marketing, travel expenses and a better product mix.

-Revenues are likely to grow 7 per cent YoY to Rs 8,760 crore led by 10 per cent growth in domestic and 12 per cent growth in both RoW and Emerging Markets.
-US is expected to grow around 2.2 per cent YoY to Rs 2,773 crore amid continued traction in speciality portfolio. .
-Adjusted net profit is expected to grow 120.2 per cent to Rs 1,455 crore, the brokerage firm said in result preview.
+Revenues are likely to grow 7 per cent YoY to Rs 8,760 crore led by 10 per cent growth in domestic and 12 per cent growth in both Rest of World (RoW) and Emerging Markets.
+US is expected to grow around 2.2 per cent YoY to Rs 2,773 crore amid continued traction in the specialty portfolio.
+Adjusted net profit is expected to grow 120.2 per cent to Rs 1,455 crore, the brokerage firm said in a results preview.

-“Taro revenue is expected to be flat quarter on quarter (QoQ).
-Ex-Taro, US revenue should grow by US$7mn, primarily driven by recovery in specialty molecules such as Ilumya and Cequa.
-India business growth is expected to decelerate to 6 per cent YoY in Q4 vs. 9.4 per cent YoY growth in Q3.
-Sequential EBITDA margin compression should be driven the increase in other expenses,” Emkay Global Financial Services said in pharmaceuticals sector update.

 Dear Reader,